 · Only spliced mRNAs are transported out of the nucleus.

-· The same mRNA produced in different tissues can be spliced in different ways, by what is called alternate splicing to produce different polypeptides in stage specific or tissue specific manner, depending on the needs.
+· The same mRNA produced in different tissues can be spliced in different ways, by what is called alternative splicing to produce different polypeptides in stage specific or tissue specific or cell type manner, depending on the needs.

 · Some mRNAs are edited in tissue specific manner by specific enzymes or by Editosomes.

-· Many systems perform trans-splicing resulting in all mRNAs having the same leader sequence.
-Here leader sequences and mRNA or pre-mRNAs are synthesized separately, and then they are processed to produce transpliced mRNAs.
+· Many systems perform Trans-splicing resulting in all mRNAs having the same leader sequence.
+Here leader sequences and mRNA or pre-mRNAs are synthesized separately, and then they are processed to produce Trans-spliced mRNAs.

 · Majority of the mRNAs exhibit rapid turnover, yet their half-life is more than 10 to 20 minutes; some have long half-lives up to 120 days.

-· Some mRNAs associated with a variety of mRNPs remain untranslated for quite a period of time, such mRNAs are called informosomes.
+· Some mRNAs associated with a variety of mRNPs remain untranslated for quite a period of time, such mRNAs are called informosomes or stored mRNAs.
 They are activated differentially, when required, with specific signals.

-· In eukaryotes (Eks)) certain species of mRNAs are positioned in specific locations inside the cell, ex.
-Segmentation mRNAs in developing Drosophila larvae, mRNAs for egg polarity fixation, and Actins in developing Myeloblast cells.
+· In eukaryotes (Eks) certain species of mRNAs are positioned in specific locations inside the cell, ex. positioning of mRNAs in developing segments of Drosophila larvae, mRNAs for egg polarity fixation, and Actins in developing Myeloblast cells.
 Ex.
 Oskar and Nano (Posterior), Bicoid (anterior); Staufen a dsRNA binding protein is involved in immobilization of Bicoid RNA at anterior end, Gurken (anterior-dorsal) mRNAs.

 · Such localization is made possible by ‘zip code’ or ‘RNA transport signal sequences (21ntds)’ to which specific proteins bind and then they are transported on microtubule tracts using Kinesin or Dyneins motor proteins.
 In some their poly-(A) tails are actually held by cross-linking to Actin filament network.
 Microtrabacular network of Actin like filaments of small sizes may have a role?
 Actin mediated motor proteins are Myosins.

-· Once processed mRNAs are coated with specific mRNPs and transported out of the nucleus.
+· Processed mRNAs are bound by specific mRNPs and transported out of the nucleus.

 · For transportation, mRNAs must have a cap structure, with out which they cannot be transported out of the nucleus.
 In addition specific proteins are required for transportation; otherwise they remain within the nucleus.